smillerc/fortran_snippets/README.md

-# coarray_fortran_sandbox
+# Fortran snippets

-A collection of small tutorial-like coarray fortran programs
+A collection of small codes/utilities for modern fortran